-Where conventional vs. FHA loans have the advantage is that PMI ends automatically once you achieve a 78 percent loan-to-value ratio.
-(Technically, you can ask your lender to remove it once you reach 80 percent LTV.)
+Where conventional vs. FHA loans have the advantage is that PMI automatically ends once you achieve a 78% loan-to-value ratio.
 With an FHA loan, the mortgage insurance premium stays in effect for life.
-The only way to remove it is to refinance to a conventional loan with a 20 percent down payment.
+The only way to remove it is to refinance to a conventional loan with a 20% down payment.

 Conventional and FHA loans also differ in the types of property you can use them for.
-A conventional loan, for instance, could be used to buy a primary residence, vacation home or rental property.
+A conventional loan, for instance, could be used to buy a primary residence, vacation home, or rental property.
 If you're applying for an FHA loan, it's assumed that you'll be living in that home full-time.
-Homes purchased through the FHA loan program also have to meet stricter appraisal standards to qualify for a mortgage.
+Homes purchased through the FHA loan program must also meet stricter appraisal standards to qualify for a mortgage.
 In that sense, a conventional loan can have fewer obstacles to buying.

 Conventional and FHA loans use different standards for borrower approval.
 From a credit scoring perspective, FHA loans are easier to qualify for.
-As of 2018, the minimum credit score you need to qualify for an FHA loan with a 3.5 percent down payment is 580.
-It's possible to get an FHA loan with a credit score below that cutoff, but you'll need to bump up your down payment to 10 percent of the purchase price.
+As of 2018, the minimum credit score you need to qualify for an FHA loan with a 3.5% down payment is 580.
+It's possible to get an FHA loan with a credit score below that cutoff, but you'll need to bump up your down payment to 10% of the purchase price.

-Your credit score and DTI matter for approval because they influence the interest rate you'll pay on your loan.
+Your credit score and DTI ratio matters for approval because they influence the interest rate you'll pay on your loan.
 Generally, FHA loans tend to offer better rates for borrowers than conventional loans.
 A lower rate means less your mortgage costs overall, which is especially important when interest rates rise.

-Both FHA and conventional loans can offer low down payments but FHA loans can be beneficial for borrowers who may have a lower credit score.
+Both FHA and conventional loans can offer low down payments, but FHA loans can be beneficial for borrowers who may have a lower credit score.
 The downside is that you won't be able to eliminate private mortgage insurance with an FHA loan unless you refinance.
-Calculating the upfront and overall cost of buying with a conventional vs. FHA loan can help you decide which one is the best fit for your home buying situation.
+Calculating the upfront and overall cost of buying with a conventional versus an FHA loan can help you decide which one is the better fit for your home buying situation.